No matter whether you’re building or scaling your sales team and business, a structured approach to sales training is a must.

 However, it’s crucial not to underestimate your junior team members.
 Experienced sales reps should encourage them to share their insights because that way, both parties can benefit – newbies might have some fresh ideas, while veterans bring their expertise to the table.

-The purpose of this approach is for your sales reps to learn from successful calls and obtain fresh insights into dealing with different problems, roadblocks, and sales objections.
+The purpose of this sales training technique is for your sales reps to learn from successful calls and obtain fresh insights into dealing with different problems, roadblocks, and sales objections.

 But that’s not all – they will also get to understand how to offer constructive criticism and work together as a team.